-Three school safety officers monitor student safety during lunch.
+Five school safety officers monitor student safety throughout the day.
+This includes passing period, lunch and after school dismissal.
 The school is open at 7am which allows parents to drop off students early.
 An open-door policy exists in the office to enable students to resolve conflicts prior to them becoming real problems.

 The school presently contains 38 classrooms, two gymnasiums, a large dual-use athletic field, a library with approximately 10,120 books, and five computers.
-All classrooms and buildings have Internet access and possess at least one computer, with most classrooms having two or more.
-The school has one iPad mobile cart, one HP Carts and eleven Chrome carts.
+All classrooms and buildings have Internet access and possess at least one computer.
+The school has one iPad mobile cart, one HP Carts and fifteen Chrome carts.
 Most classrooms have been made handicap accessible.